- British Colombia, 2022

 Canadian Civil Liberties Association

-Acted for the Canadian Civil Liberties Association as intervener in S.L. v.
+Acted on a pro bono basis for the Canadian Civil Liberties Association as intervener in S.L. v.
 Commission scolaire des Chênes, in which the Supreme Court of Canada had to decide the circumstances under which parents may request that their children be excused from attending mandatory classes on the basis that they interfere with their freedom of religion.

 Acted for BCE Inc. and Bell Canada in a successful appeal to the Supreme Court of Canada in a landmark commercial case involving the proposed $51.7 billion privatization of BCE.
 The decision of the Supreme Court in this case set the standard in Canada for approval of plans of arrangement and claims of oppression.
 It also clarified the law concerning the duties of directors of public companies faced with potential change of control transactions.
 This case also resulted in the fastest commercial appeal ever heard by the Supreme Court of Canada.
 The appeal was heard by the Court and decided unanimously in favour of BCE less than 30 days after BCE launched its application for leave to appeal from a decision of the Québec Court of Appeal revoking approval for BCE's proposed plan of arrangement that had been granted by Justice Silcoff of the Quebec Superior Court following a lengthy and highly expedited trial.

 Acted for Ludco Enterprises Ltd. in its successful challenge of federal income tax assessments in relation to the issue of deductibility of interest on borrowed money used to purchase shares (before the Tax Court of Canada, the Federal Court of Canada, the Federal Court of Appeal and the Supreme Court of Canada).